Battle of Sept-Îles: Background

+Contact

-ContactMünsterland was turned back out of harm's way, while the German torpedo-boats lay in wait for the British force.
+Münsterland was turned back out of harm's way, while the German torpedo-boats lay in wait for the British force.
 Charybdis picked them up on her own radar at a range of 14000 yd at 01:30 and signalled the destroyers to increase speed but only the rear destroyer, Wensleydale, picked up the signal.
 Her overtaking the rest of the force caused confusion, compounded when the first German torpedoes arrived and friendly star shells illuminated the leading British ships instead of the Germans.
 By now the British formation had lost cohesion.

 The British force was visible against the lighter horizon and the Germans were further aided by a rain squall approaching from the south-west.
 Visibility was poor with low clouds and there was a long heavy swell.
-Kohlauf saw the silhouette of the larger British cruiser and believing he had been surprised gave the immediate order to turn and flee but not before ordering every ship to launch their torpedoes.Charybdis could have inflicted considerable damage but the Germans had only been confirmed on radar but no visual contact had been made.
+Kohlauf saw the silhouette of the larger British cruiser and believing he had been surprised gave the immediate order to turn and flee but not before ordering every ship to launch their torpedoes.

+Charybdis could have inflicted considerable damage but the Germans had only been confirmed on radar with no visual contact.
 A total of 24 torpedoes were launched by the Germans.
-Lookouts suddenly saw the white straight foaming tracks of torpedoes and before anything could be done Charybdis was hit on the port side by T23 (Friedrich-Karl Paul), flooding No 2 dynamo room and B boiler room.
+Lookouts suddenly saw the white, straight foaming tracks of torpedoes and before anything could be done Charybdis was hit on the port side by T23 (Friedrich-Karl Paul), flooding No 2 dynamo room and B boiler room.
 The port electrical ring main failed and she listed twenty degrees to port and stopped.
 Torpedoes narrowly missed Wensleydale and Grenville and then a second torpedo from T27 struck Charybdis.
 This time the aft engine room was hit which flooded and cut all electrical power and increased the list to fifty degrees.